If there's one vegetable dish every Filipino household knows, it's Pinakbet.

 Here's what you'll need:

-- Garlic: Adds aromatic depth to the dish.
+- Garlic: Crushed or minced, the aromatic base of the dish.

-- Onion: Sweetens the base of the stew.
+- Onion: Sweetens and builds the savory foundation.

-- Oyster Sauce: Adds a rich, savory sweetness to balance the shrimp paste.
+- Oyster Sauce: Adds a layer of savory sweetness that rounds out the bagoong.

-- Long Beans (Sitaw): Crunchy and slightly sweet, these are a staple in Filipino stews.
+- Long Beans (Sitaw): Crunchy and slightly sweet.
+Cut into 1ยฝ-inch pieces.
+Add in the second wave.

 See recipe card for quantities.

 - Prepare the base: Heat oil in a large pan over medium heat.
-Sauté garlic and onions until fragrant and translucent.
+Sautรฉ garlic and onions until fragrant and translucent.

 - Add shrimp paste and seasoning: Stir in the shrimp paste and oyster sauce, letting it blend with the vegetables.